sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 ---

-#### Q16 - Suspicious Execution Path
-**Objective:** Identify the unusual directory the tool ran from.
+#### FLAG 16: SUSPICIOUS EXECUTION PATH `[HARD]`

+The remote access tool was running from an unusual location.
+Find the full directory path.

+`T1219 Remote Access Software` `DeviceFileEvents` `Persistence Analysis`

 **Why It Matters:** World-writable location - no admin privileges required, ideal for persistence.

-`T1219 Remote Access Software` `DeviceFileEvents` `Persistence Analysis`

 ```kql
 // Find where the remote access tool was installed during The Broker